 It’s this seasonal appreciation that I want to weave into my drawing and my tea drinking, and to share with you too, because even in the depths of winter we can find things to celebrate.

-Each month I will be putting together a tea and illustration which I feel matches the season.
-For January I’ve chosen Kyobancha (京番茶), a roasted Japanese green tea, whose caramel smokiness reminds me of cosy dark evenings.
+For me Kyobancha (京番茶), a roasted Japanese green tea, whose caramel smokiness reminds me of cosy dark evenings, is the perfect tea to drink through January.

-Harvested in late March from winter matured leaves it is considered the last tea of the year (the tea production year starts in April/May).
-I thought this would be perfect for January and for ending one year and starting the next.
+Harvested in late March from winter matured leaves it is considered the last tea of the year (the tea production year starts in April/May), so as January marks the ending of one year and starting the next, so does Kyobancha.
 Plus as the leaves have matured over the winter this means they are full of nutrients, perfect for balancing out all the indulgences of December.

 ‘Kyo-’ refers to the tea’s origin as Kyobancha is a speciality of Kyoto Prefecture in Japan.
 ‘Bancha’ simply means ‘common tea’ making it a tea that is enjoyed daily by the locals.
 Rarely offered outside of Japan, it is even quite rare to find it in Japanese supermarkets.